decentralized-identity/zkp-self-attestations/trust_models/general_trust_model.md

 - Linkability (c.f.
 LINDDUN Threats)
     - Persistent Pseudonymity if implemented off-chain with verifier-provided `nullifierSeed`
     - On-chain implementations should consider impact.
+Mitigations may include anonymity sets via solutions like Semaphore
 - Colluding user threats (c.f.
 "A malicious Holder who wants to get what he is not entitled to from the verifier.")
     - Because these proofs are generated outside the usual 3-party decentralized identity model, mechanisms for ensuring holder binding may differ with selectively disclosed attributes.
     - Mitigations include signed data freshness, attribute disclosure, biometrics, and scarcity.